gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

     gitlab_rails['db_password'] = "mypassword"
     gitlab_rails['db_host'] = "<rds-endpoint>"

-Next we only need to configure the Redis section by adding the host and uncommenting the port.
+Next, we only need to configure the Redis section by adding the host and uncommenting the port.